DannyArends/CTLmapping/doc/joss/2016/paper.md

 similar profiles to QTL, but get interesting when they differ (see figure 1).

-CTL differs fundamentally from mediation [Chick:2016] where the goal is to use covariates tied to genomic position (e.g. mRNA expression) to look at change in strength of QTL signal, compared to mediation,
-CTL does not require phenotypes with genomic locations and provides an unbiased method to look for genomic loci controlling correlation differences between phenotypes.
+CTL differs from mediation [Chick:2016], for example, where the goal is to use covariates tied to genomic position, i.e., mRNA expression, and to find change in strength of QTL signal.
+The CTL method does not require phenotype tied to genomic location and provides an unbiased method to look for those genomic loci which control correlation differences between phenotypes.

-The CTL method is related to using ANCOVA for QTL mapping which is commonly used to determine changes in correlation.
-Normally, ANCOVA is used in QTL mapping is to adjust for covariates when searching for QTL.
-ANCOVA often used to improves power to map QTLs, since variance in the dependent variable is absorbed by covariates.
-In contrast, the CTL method looks for different information, and is not concerned about finding QTLs, CTL associates genetic loci with significant difference in correlation between pairs of phenotypes, and can detects correlation differences between two phenotypes even if there is no QTL to cause observable differences in mean expression of these traits.
+The CTL method is somewhat related to ANCOVA for QTL mapping which is often used to determine changes in correlation.
+ANCOVA is used in QTL mapping is to adjust for covariates when searching for QTL and is used to improve mapping power, because variance in the dependent variable is absorbed by covariates.
+CTL, in contrast, are calculated without knowledge of QTL.

 By comparing differences between QTL and CTL and by connecting phenotypes CTL mapping provides a mechanism for inference and